 Steven Nichtberger, M.D.
 Dr. Nichtberger has served as our Chief Executive Officer, President and as a member and Chairman of our board of directors since our founding in 2017.
-Dr. Nichtberger also serves as an adjunct professor at the Wharton School at the University of Pennsylvania.
-He is the chairman of the board of directors of ControlRad, Inc., a medical device company developing and marketing products to reduce radiation exposure associated with medical procedures, a member of the board of directors of the BioAdvance Greenhouse Fund, which provides funding to startup life sciences companies in southeastern Pennsylvania, and a member of the board of governors of Main Line Health, a not-for-profit health system.
+Dr. Nichtberger also serves as an adjunct professor at The Wharton School at the University of Pennsylvania.
+He is also a member of the board of directors of ControlRad, Inc., a medical device company developing and marketing products to reduce radiation exposure associated with medical procedures, a member of the board of directors of the BioAdvance Greenhouse Fund, which provides funding to startup life sciences companies in southeastern Pennsylvania, and a member of the board of governors of Main Line Health, a not-for-profit health system.

 Dr. Nichtberger is also a venture advisor for the Israel Biotech Fund.
 Previously, he was the president, chief executive officer, and a member of the board of directors of Tengion, Inc. from 2004 to 2011.
-Earlier in his career, Dr. Nichtberger served in various commercial leadership positions at Merck from 1995 to 2003.
-He has previously served as a member of the boards of directors of the Alliance for Regenerative Medicine (as a founding member), Pennsylvania Bio including as chairman, and Biotechnology Industry Organization.
+Earlier in his career, Dr. Nichtberger served as the head of global marketing for Merck in addition to serving in various commercial leadership positions at Merck from 1995 to 2003.
+He has previously served as a member of the boards of directors of the Alliance for Regenerative Medicine (as a founding member), Pennsylvania bio including as chairman, and Biotechnology Industry Organization.
 He was also a member of the board of overseers for the School of Arts & Sciences at the University of Pennsylvania for over a decade.
 Dr. Nichtberger received his M.D. from the State University of New York at Buffalo, his B.S. from The Wharton School at the University of Pennsylvania and his B.A. from the University of Pennsylvania.
-He completed an internship, residency and fellowship in the Department of Medicine and the Division of Cardiology of the Mount Sinai Medical Center.
+He completed an internship, residency and fellowship in the Department of Medicine and the Division of Cardiology of the Mount Sinai Medical Center in New York.
 We believe Dr. Nichtberger is qualified to serve as a member and Chairman of our board of directors because of his scientific background and corporate leadership experience.

 Mark Simon, MBA.
 Mr. Simon joined our board of directors in October 2018.
-He is a co-founder of and advisor to Torreya Partners, LLC, a global investment banking firm serving companies in the life sciences industry.
-Prior to co-founding Torreya, Mr. Simon was a managing director and head of life sciences investment banking at Citigroup from 2002 to 2005, and held a number of senior positions at Robertson Stephens from 1989 to 2002.
+He is an advisor and co-founder of Torreya Partners, LLC, a global investment banking firm serving companies in the life sciences industry.
+Prior to co-founding Torreya, Mr. Simon was a managing director and head of life sciences investment banking at Citigroup from 2002 to 2005, and a senior biotechnology research analyst at Robertson Stephens from 1989 to 2002.
 He began his career at Kidder Peabody.
-Mr. Simon serves as a strategic advisor to Sun Pharma, a public company in India.
+Mr. Simon currently serves as an advisor to Sun Pharmaceutical Industries Ltd. and as a board observer of Sun Pharma Advanced Research Company Ltd., both public companies in India.
 Mr. Simon formerly served on the boards of directors of ControlRad Systems from 2012 to 2019 and Hutchinson Water International Holdings Limited from 2014 to 2018.
 He received his MBA from Harvard Business School and his B.A. from Columbia College.
 Mr. Simon also serves on the board of several disease advocacy and philanthropic foundations.
 We believe that Mr. Simon is qualified to serve on our board of directors because of his extensive experience of over 30 years in the life sciences industry and biotechnology and specialty pharma transactions.